Heart Failure, or congestive heart failure (CHF), is a type of Heart Disease, once described by Kate Chopin as “the joy that kills.”

 Disclaimer.
-No information, opinion, or depiction of this site, “The Shadows,” or any of the volumes of The Echo By Seas; & Other Stories by Soda Tom, is intended, or implied to be a substitute for qualified, professional medical advice, diagnosis or treatment., including all content, text, graphics, images; and information, contained on, or available through this web site.
+No information, opinion, or depiction of this site, “The Shadows,” or any of the volumes or titles by Soda Tom, are intended, or implied to be a substitute for qualified, professional medical advice, diagnosis or treatment., including all content, text, graphics, images; and information, contained on, or available through this web site.

 ….. a public service message from soda-tom.org …..